Another Crowdfunded Startup Takes Customers' Money, Then Shuts Downs

 Along the way we figure out our certifications, tooling, suppliers, quality control, end pricing, and all the other issues Kickstarters run into.

-I want a crowdsourcing/funding site that stages the release of money to follow the proper way to release a pr
+I want a crowdsourcing/funding site that stages the release of money to follow the proper way to release a product.

+Round 1 buyers will want it enough they'll pay the premium.
+Take pre-orders for the final conceptualized product from the beginning.
+Don't release those funds until it's ready for an actual pre-order.

+Hell put them in a mutual fund and turn it into a 'savings' account for people that can't seem to save money.
+A majority of Americans don't have $500 in savings [cnn.com] but I would bet more would if you add in failed crowd funding campaigns.
+If the campaign fails you just have money in a mutual fund or savings account; surprise you have something more than nothing.

+Companies and start-ups do.
+What is typically referred to as a "start-up" here in the crowdfunding realm, is a couple of kids with an idea.
+That doesn't make it a startup and one of the best ways of learning is actually by doing.

+That is a great process if you have an investor that will invest in R&D. That is not how crowdfunding works.

-Crowdfunding is not pre-ordering (Score:3, Insightful)
+Crowdfunding is not pre-ordering (Score:4, Insightful)

 None of these people were customers.
 They were charitable people donating to a yet unstarted business with the hope of getting something in return.